RibirX/Ribir/docs/en/understanding_ribir/without_dsl.md

 ## Conclusion

-We hope that everyone using Ribir can choose their preferred way of using it, whether through the "DSL" or directly using the API, to get the best experience.
+We want everyone who uses Ribir to be able to choose how they want to use it, whether it's through the "DSL" or using the API directly, to get the best experience possible.

-But what you need to understand is that Ribir's "DSL" is not a new language, we don't even call it "DSL".
-It's entirely built on the API we introduced above, just a set of macros, aimed at making the UI structure clearer, more readable, and avoiding some obvious repetitive code, such as frequent cloning of State due to move semantics.
+But what you need to understand is that Ribir's "DSL" is not a new language - we don't even call it a "DSL".
+It's built entirely on the API we described above, and is just a set of macros designed to make the UI structure clearer and more readable, and to avoid some obvious duplication of code, such as the need to clone State frequently because of move semantics.

-In short, you can choose to use it partially, or choose not to use it at all, everything is free, you don't have to be afraid of seeing new syntax.
-Keep exploring and enjoy your [Ribir journey](../get_started/quick_start.md)!
+In short, you can choose to use it partially or not at all, everything is free and there is no need to be intimidated by seeing new syntax.
+Continue your [Ribir journey](../get_started/quick_start.md)!